For event agencies, marketing/HR and the public sector

 Video inputs

-The video inputs are different for each encoder and video mixer.
-Common are HDMI connections (limited range, no security against disconnection) and SDI (range up to 70 meters, bayonet lock against disconnection).
+The video inputs are different for each encoder and each video mixer.
+HDMI connections (limited range, no protection against loosening) and SDI (range up to 70 meters, bayonet lock against loosening) are common.
 Once your encoder is set up, connect all video and audio sources to your mixer and then to your encoder so that the stream can be sent to Video.Taxi.

 Livestream creation

 Once your stream configurations are set up, it's time to create your livestream.
-You create your stream at Video.Taxi in a few moments.
-You'll then get a destination URL and a stream key.
+You can create your stream at Video.Taxi in just a few moments.
+You will then receive a destination URL and a stream key.

-Then enter the URL and key into the encoder you want to stream from.
+Then enter the URL and the key in the encoder from which you want to stream.

 There are two options.
-You can always do a free livetream to max.
-10 simultaneous viewers with a maximum duration of one hour - free of charge.
+You can do a free livestream at any time to a maximum of 10 simultaneous viewers with a maximum duration of one hour - free of charge.
 The second option works as follows: You can test the live connection of your stream three times free of charge for 15 minutes each before a booked stream.
-Here you have to make sure that the player for viewers is not recorded, because otherwise the users would see your test content.
+Here you must ensure that the player is not played for viewers, otherwise the users would see your test content.

 Now it's time for precision.
-You're responsible for making sure that fade-ins, presentations and camera angles are timed correctly for the stream.
-Video.Taxi's Cockpit or Video.Taxi Studio will show you real-time viewership and other important data.
-Note that there is a delay of ten to 30 seconds in streams.
+You are responsible for ensuring that fade-ins, presentations and camera angles are timed correctly for the stream.
+The Video.Taxi cockpit or Video.Taxi Studio show you viewer numbers and other important data in real time.
+Please note that there is a delay of ten to 30 seconds for streams.
 This is completely normal for live streaming.
-This also means that messages in the chat cannot refer to the livestream until it can be perceived by the audience.
-This is not a problem because the audience at the stream has no reference to the real time.
+However, this also means that messages in the chat can only refer to the livestream when it can be perceived by the audience.
+This is not a problem, as the audience has no reference to the stream in real time.

-It is very important to monitor the state of your stream to avoid delays or lags.
-Connect headphones to the computer you are using to watch the player from the viewers’ perspective, test listening to it and turn down the volume so that the delayed sound doesn't irritate you.
+It is very important to monitor the status of your stream to avoid delays or lags.
+Connect headphones to the computer you are using to watch the player for the viewers, listen in for a test and turn down the volume so that the delayed sound does not irritate you.

 Pro tip: Get creative.
-Livestreams offer the opportunity to pique the curiosity of your audience in real time.
-Host a poll, show virtual attendees a behind-the-scenes look, or engage in direct conversations with your online audience using moderated chat.
+Livestreams offer the opportunity to arouse the curiosity of your audience in real time.
+Organize a survey, show virtual participants a look behind the scenes or have direct conversations with your online audience using the moderated chat.

 For productions on location, you will work in a team.
-Here it is important that the team members have sufficient experience.
+It is important that the team members have sufficient experience.
 This saves time and nerves.

-If you don't want to do it alone, you can book someone to do the streaming for you.
-Video.Taxi offers you this kind of service in cooperation with its partners.
+If you don't want to do it on your own, you can book someone to do the streaming for you.
+Video.Taxi offers you this type of service with its partners.

 Whether you're streaming live for the first time or already have extensive streaming experience, it's good to have support.
-Talk to one of our team members and get started today with Video.Taxi Livestreaming.
+Talk to one of our team members and get started today.
+Video.cab livestreaming.

 en_USEnglish